AnuragGoel09/version-control-system/README.md

 # version control system (vcs)
 version control system (VCS) is a lightweight version control system written in Python, inspired by Git.
-It provides a basic commonds for managing your project's version history.
+It provides a basic commands for managing your project's version history.

 ## Features
 - **Committing**: Easily commit changes to your project with a descriptive message.